Ryan Breslow

 Ryan Breslow (born May 20, 1994) is an American entrepreneur and investor.
 He is the co-founder and chairman of Bolt, a one-click checkout technology company; a co-founder of Eco, a digital cryptocurrency platform; a co-founder of Love, a crypto pharmaceutical startup; the founder of the dance non-profit, The Movement; and the founder of Family, a venture capital fund.

 Early life and education

 Breslow was born and raised in North Miami Beach, Florida, the son to Lynn and David Breslow.
+He was raised in a Jewish family with deep Ukrainian roots, as multiple generations of his ancestors lived in Kiev and Odesa before escaping on foot just before the Holocaust.
 In middle school, he taught himself to code through online tutorials and YouTube videos.

 He attended Dr. Michael M. Krop Senior High School.
 Throughout high school he was a bag boy at the grocery chain Publix.
 He also founded an online mattress company and designed and programmed websites for clients including a luxury shopping center and a LeBron James–backed streetwear brand.
 Breslow founded two community service projects; the first helped underserved kids who wanted to golf but lacked financial resources and the second benefited homeless veterans in Miami-Dade.
 A National AP Scholar and National Merit Award semi-finalist, he graduated from high school first in his class and received a financial aid scholarship to Stanford.